Improving Robust Decisions with Data: Introduction

 This non-identical decision environment captures settings with unobserved heterogeneity.
-For example, consider an online platform, say Netflix, trying to make content recommendations to users based on feedback from other users with similar online profiles.
-These users' preferences, however, are usually also determined by their various offline activities that cannot be observed, which may further affect the timing of when they interact with the platform.
-As a result, the sequential user feedback data received by Netflix are indeed generated by a sequence of independent but possibly non-identical distributions.\footnote{See \cite{Cao2014} for a discussion on the issue of non-IIDness in online recommender systems.} In this case, Netflix might hope to use their data in a robust manner to guard against the worry that the data could be more from one type of users, whereas future users that will determine Netflix's payoffs could be more of a different type.
+For example, consider an online platform, say Netflix, making content recommendations to users based on feedback from other users with similar profiles.
+Users' preferences, however, are usually also determined by their various offline activities that cannot be observed, which often further affect how they interact with the platform.
+As a result, the sequential user feedback data collected by Netflix can be viewed as generated by a sequence of independent but possibly non-identical distributions.\footnote{See \cite{Cao2014} for a discussion on the issue of non-IIDness in online recommender systems.} In this case, Netflix is motivated to use its data in a robust manner to guard against the concern that the data could be more from one type of user, whereas future users that determine payoffs could be more of a different type.